Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-func-approx.rst

 Ports
 =====

-The Function Approximation library element supports `iobuffers` for input and output ports.
+The Function Approximation library element supports IO-buffers for input and output ports.

 To see details on the ports for the Function Approximation, see :ref:`API_REFERENCE`.